siv-org/docs.siv.org/content/verifiability/personal-vote.md

 <img src="/images/verification-num-list.png" style={{width: "50%" }} class="ml-5 shadow-lg shadow-sky-900/30 my-7"/>

-## 2nd Device Check
+## Using Multiple Devices to Detect Malware

-In order to provide an extra layer of security against potential threats such as malware, you can use a second device to confirm your selections.
+In order to provide extra layers of security against potential threats such as malware, SIV also provides a process you can quickly use on a second device to confirm your selections.
+See: [Mitigating Malware on Voter's Devices](/mitigating-attacks/malware).

-Once you submitted your choices, you scan a QR code with a 2nd device, ideally a different operating system, which will display your submitted selections.

 This method can help you personally double-check that your vote was not modified, but that it was cast as you intended.